dcsil/CSC491/presentations/production.md

 # What is Production Engineering?

-- **Predict and analyze the demand** Select among scientific and technological appropriate knowledge in order to design, redesign or improve product/service functionality
+- **Predict and analyse the demand** Select among scientific and technological appropriate knowledge in order to design, redesign or improve product/service functionality
 - **Incorporate concepts and quality techniques** along all the productive system.
 Deploy organizational standards for control proceedings and auditing
 - **Stay up-to-date with technological developments**, enabling them to enterprises and society